-Christopher Lynch is a litigation associate in the Los Angeles office of Munger, Tolles & Olson LLP.
+Christopher Lynch is a litigation associate in the Washington, D.C. office of Munger, Tolles & Olson LLP.
 His practice focuses on complex civil litigation, particularly antitrust, and white collar criminal defense and government investigations.

 - LG Display in defense of class action and individual antitrust cases stemming from allegations of price-fixing among manufacturers of LCD panels.